 I played for several years with Guitar Wizard Billy Foppiano and his son Charlie at the Cambria Pines Lodge.
 Everything from Bing Crosby to Lou Reed, from standards to the Stones.

 The Cellar Rats

-The Cellar Rats, a jazz-pop trio featuring Jim Chalifoux and Ron Perry plaed a blend of jazz standards and pop tunes.
+The Cellar Rats, a jazz-pop trio featuring Jim Chalifoux and Ron Perry played a blend of jazz standards and pop tunes.

-I've got eight beautiful basses, so I'm able to choose the right one for the song.
+I've got seven beautiful basses, so I'm able to choose the right one for the song.